DominikN/fastdds-discovery-server-demo/README.md

 This feature is especially important for ROS 2 devices that are not connected to the same WiFi router, and thus multicasting (used for a standard DDS discovery) is not efficient enough, not convenient or even is not possible.

 This repo presents **how to use FastDDS Discovery Server in a ROS 2 talker/listener demo**.
-Each device can be in different network, and public IP is not required.
+Each device can be in different network, and **public IP is not required**.

-The Discovery Server is used only for a service discovery phase.
-The actual messages are forwarded p2p between devices thanks to [Husarnet VPN](https://github.com/husarnet/husarnet).
+The Discovery Server is used only during a service discovery phase.
+The actual messages are forwarded with minimal latency between devices thanks to [Husarnet peer-to-peer VPN](https://github.com/husarnet/husarnet).

 ## Get your Husarnet Join Code

-Before running examples get your **Husarnet Join Code**, that you will use to connect Docker containers to the same P2P VPN network.
+Before running examples get your **Husarnet Join Code**.
+You will use it to connect Docker containers to the same VPN network.

-At first rename `.env.template` files to `.env`.
+At first rename `.env.template` file to `.env`.

 You will find your Join Code at **https://app.husarnet.com
  -> Click on the desired network